vkobinski/CacTui/README.md

 ## Installation

-To install CalcTui, you need to have Rust and Cargo installed on your system.
+To install CacTui, you need to have Rust and Cargo installed on your system.
 You can install Rust using `rustup`:

 ```sh
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh